 The above is really just the tip of the iceberg.
 Once a telecom gets the basics set up, the ways in which cell tower data can be used will increase, findings it way into the core of sales, marketing, and operations teams, becoming an indispensable part of their intelligence-driven day-to-day practices.

 Cell towers also capture significant information regarding international customers roaming in the country, information that can be used in numerous ways to devise separate strategies aimed at getting the most out of each of them.
-How to do this will be covered in a future edition of Insights.

 To learn more about starting your own cell tower data mining effort, please contact email@example.com.